Plotting the Short Story: Online

 Often, plot can feel like a dirty word when it comes to short fiction.
 And yet, a great many published and award-winning short stories have gripping plots that keep us turning pages, and many unpublished stories brought to workshop are criticised for being lifeless or incoherent, because not enough happens, or because the way things do happen is in some way unsatisfactory.

 So what is a "good" plot for a short story?
 How do we balance the desire to tell a ripping yarn with the needs of character, language, and other such "literary" concerns?
 How do we write stories that feel both compelling and true?
 How, for that matter, do we decide what stories to tell?
-There are few easy, definitive answers to these questions, but in this class we will consider advice from writers like Flannery O'Connor, Samuel R. Delany, Victor LaValle, Matthew Salesses, Namrata Poddar, Emily Barton, Thomas King, Jane Alison, and screenwriting guru Robert McKee.
+There are few easy, definitive answers to these questions, but in this class we will consider advice from writers like Flannery O'Connor, Samuel R. Delany, Victor LaValle, Matthew Salesses, Namrata Poddar, Anne Lamott, Thomas King, Jane Alison, and screenwriting guru Robert McKee.

 You will analyze the plot of published works, compose short reflections on your own writing process, and write and revise (at least) one short story as you put all these ideas into practice.